1. Use your advantage to help others instead of hurt them. Other than in sporting... Never do anything that puts others at a disadvantage.

 22. Great intelligence demands even greater patience.

-23. Drugs are a distraction from: doing what truly makes your heart happiest, discovering the most beauty that life has to offer and knowing what day it is...additionally, it makes bad ideas seem like decent ones.
+23. Drugs are a distraction from: doing what truly makes your heart happiest, discovering the most beauty that life has to offer and knowing what day it is...additionally, they make bad ideas seem like decent ones.

-24. Listen carefully first.
-There's a difference between "letting someone else talk" and "listening".
+24. Listen carefully.
+There's a difference between being quiet while waiting for your turn to speak and being quiet in order to hear and consider what someone else is saying.
 The former requires you to simply close your mouth.
 The latter requires you to open your mind.

 25. When no rule exists, do the right thing.
 There's always an opportunity / It's never too late to do the right thing.